What is the Online Amateur Radio Community (OARC)?

 Any member of the Online ARC is entitled to propose any idea that they wish to deliver for the betterment of the community.
 Proposed ideas are put up for a public vote and if approved are progressed by the proposer.
 A number of community representatives exist to facilitate such votes and undertake minor administrative duties – but have no executive power.
 Everything is run by the community for the community.

-Although some of the less favourable administrative jobs may fall to the way side, it means people who are passionate to deliver projects are empowered to do so – a worth while trade off.
+Although some of the less favourable administrative jobs may fall by the way side, it means people who are passionate to deliver projects are empowered to do so – a worthwhile trade off.